official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 of inspections of what Iraq called sensitive sites (Presidential Palaces etc).
 The modalities implied some delay of access but without compromising control of the facility (entrance/exit and aerial helicopter surveillance).
-This was welcome[d] by all the Security Council members with the exception of the US/UK.”114
+This was welcome[d] by all the Security Council members with the exception of the US/UK.”[^114]

 250. Dr Blix wrote in 2004:

 “The solution was not welcomed by the US and some other members of the Security Council, who felt that it introduced a limitation in the inspection rights that had been laid down by the Council.
-This was certainly how the Iraqis also saw the instruction.”115
+This was certainly how the Iraqis also saw the instruction.”[^115]

-112 UN Security Council, 11 October 1996, ‘Report of the Secretary-General on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1996/848).
+[^112]: UN Security Council, 11 October 1996, ‘Report of the Secretary-General on the activities of the Special
-113 UN Security Council, 19 March 1996, ‘Statement by the President of the Security Council’
+[^113]: UN Security Council, 19 March 1996, ‘Statement by the President of the Security Council’
-(S/PRST/1996/11).
-114 Statement Ekéus, 23 April 2011, page 4.
+[^114]: Statement Ekéus, 23 April 2011, page 4.
-115 Blix H. Disarming Iraq.
+[^115]: Blix H. Disarming Iraq.
 Bloomsbury, 2004.

 67